nghaffar21/LSTM-vs-Reservoir/README.md

 We'll abbreviate Reservoir Computing as RC throughout.

 Main libraries used for LSTM:
-Pytorch
+- Pytorch
-Pytorch Lightning
+- Pytorch Lightning

 Main libraries used for RC:
-ReservoirPy
+- ReservoirPy

+The dataset used in both cases is: https://www.kaggle.com/datasets/muthuj7/weather-dataset This is a 10-year hour-by-hour dataset from Hungary(no more details were found because the website hosting it is deprecated).

 MLflow is used for hyperparameter optimization in both programs.

-The Results are stunning.
+The Results are stunning:

 LSTM: